Kuborros/FurBotNeo/README.md

 * ``"shard" = true``, sharding will be used to handle bigger guild numbers.
 This feature is not completely tested.

+* ``"shop" = true``, shop features will be enabled, as will token earnings for chatting.

+* ``"buy_vip" = true``, VIP role will be purchasable using tokens. it is intended to provide extra features for long time community members.
+If disabled, everyone gets VIP features.

 ``blacklist_servers`` array alows you to ban guilds from your instance - bot will not join any of the servers added here.